jrsmith17/beholder/README.md

 - [https://www.rainmeter.net/] A classic in this space.
 May either look at their project for inspiration or integration - hopefully making it easy for their community to try out this project without losing what they've already invested into Rainmeter.
 - [https://www.stardock.com/products/start10/] Literally the only thing making Windows 10 usable to my mind.
 It's what I currently use.
 I am happy with it, I'm just picky and like finer grained control.

-You may notice that I didn't include anything for OSX, Linux, BSD, Android, iOS, etc. I have used all of those on personal devices (except iOS and BSD, will have to figure those out), but I have admittedly less experience research what options are available in that space - **especially Linux**, where I know there's plenty of options but I usually use it via the command line 99% of the time.
+You may notice that I didn't include anything for OSX, Linux, BSD, Android, iOS, etc. I have used all of those on personal devices (except iOS and BSD, will have to figure those out), but I have admittedly less experience researching what options are available in that space - **especially Linux**, where I know there's plenty of options but I usually use it via the command line 99% of the time.

 ## High Level Design and Roadmap